19 Adventurous Things to do in Riviera Maya, Mexico

 1. Splash around at Xel-Ha Park

-Whoosh down zip wires, splashing into the lagoon, and cross the floating (and undulating!) bridge across the turquoise water at the lagoon’s mouth.
+Whoosh down zip wires, splash into the lagoon, and cross the floating (and undulating!) bridge across the turquoise water at the lagoon’s mouth.

 Optional extras include scuba, sea trekking, and marine life experiences.
 For full relaxation, head to the spa.